 Dietetic Internship Admission Requirements and Completion

-Requirements for Admission to the Southern Miss Dietetic Program
+Application Procedures for Admission to the Southern Miss Dietetic Program

 - You Must Be Admitted To The Master of Science in Nutrition and Food Systems Graduate Program at Southern Miss (Either regular or conditional admission) to be considered as a candidate for the Southern Miss Dietetic Internship (DI).
 Admission to the graduate program may be granted pending receipt of final undergraduate transcript.
-Please apply for summer term admission.
+Please apply for SUMMER TERM admission.

 - A Verification Statement signed by the DPD Program Director.
 If you have not yet completed your DPD, you must be able to submit a Declaration of Intent to Complete Degree signed by the DPD Program Director, and submit the Verification Statement following completion of the program.

 - Minimum academic records for admission to the program are:

 - GPA of 2.75 on the last 65 undergraduate hours (graduate school requirement)

 - GPA of 3.00 on didactic coursework (dietetic internship requirement), and you must have a minimum GPA of 2.70 on required science prerequisites, with no grade lower than "C" in ANY of those courses.
 The following courses are included but not limited to:

 - Have a personal interview on selected dates with Southern Miss Internship selection committee.